wuelnerdotexe/vscode-enfocado/README.md

 ### Extensions

-- It is recommended to install the official extensions that provide semantic highlighting to the language in which you work.
+- It is recommended to install the official extensions that provide semantic improvement to the language in which you work, to enrich the Minimal Syntax.
-- Also, for better problem alerts, it is recommended to install [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) as **Enfocado** provides native support by default.
+- Also, for better alerts, it is recommended to install [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) as **Enfocado** provides native support by default.

 ### Extras